carlescn/snake_game/README.md

 This the classic Snake game, implemented using Pygame and NumPy arrays.

-I tried emulating the look of the game Snake II on old Nokia phones.
+I tried imitating the game Snake II of old Nokia phones.

+You control the snake with the arrow keys or by clicking / tapping the edges of the screen.

+You can try it here: <https://carlescn.github.io/snake_game/>
+(note: on this web version the beep sound doesn't play most of the times.
+I'll have to figure it out.)

 ![screenshot](screenshots/latest.png)

+## To do

+- Figure how the scoring system worked on Snake II.
+- Figure out the frequency of the bonus on Snake II.
+- Make a menu for selecting the speed.
+- Fix the sound problem on the web version.